 A good relationship and proper communication between you and your auditor is vital to a smooth audit.
 A lack thereof makes everything extremely complicated, if not impossible, for both parties.
 If any questions arise in preparation of the audit or during fieldwork, always ask your auditor.
 If there are open lines of communications, the audit experience will significantly improve.

 If you execute these five steps, your organization’s audit will be as smooth and stress-free as can be.
-Learn more about our Not-for-Profit Group, Audit and Advisory Services, or contact an Anders advisor to find out how we can help your organization.All Insights
+Learn more about our Not-for-Profit Group, Audit and Assurance Services, or contact an Anders advisor to find out how we can help your organization.All Insights